Independence-Alliance Party: History

 On 2004's Super Tuesday, March 2, the party held caucuses around the state along with Minnesota's other three parties.
 Since the organization had no national party affiliation, it merely ran a straw poll to gauge the opinions of members with regard to the available presidential candidates in the 2004 election.
 For the poll, the group used instant-runoff voting, a voting method that has been gaining interest in the state.
 Additionally, the party had several fairly progressive agenda items to vote on.
 For a bit of levity, there was also a vote on the mascot to use for the party.
 Three top possibilities were the bison, hawk, and white buffalo.
 Technology was also involved in the IPM's caucusing, as it used the Internet to conduct a two-day online "virtual caucus" for people who were unable to attend the evening of Super Tuesday.

 On March 5, 2004, the party announced that the presidential winner was John Edwards, who had privately circulated his decision to withdraw shortly before IP members voted.
 The Super Tuesday ballot was probably the first statewide experiment in instant-runoff voting.
 The Bison, to be named Indy, won the mascot vote, out-polling the nearest competitors by a 19% margin.

 In May 2005, Peter Hutchinson, who was Minnesota Finance Commissioner in the Rudy Perpich administration, announced that he was planning to seek the Independence Party's nomination for governor in the 2006 election.
 Hutchinson finished 3rd of 6 earning 141,735 votes for 6.4% of the total vote.

-As of 2006, the party has had two members in the Minnesota Senate.
-Bob Lessard of International Falls, joined the party in 2001 after he was re-elected to the Senate as an independent with 54.3% of the vote.
-He did not seek re-election in 2002.
-Also in the 2002 election, Sheila Kiscaden of Rochester was turned down for endorsement for re-election to the Minnesota Senate by the Republican Party.
-She joined the IP and won re-election, giving the Independence Party its first victory in a Minnesota legislative election.
-She joined the Democratic-Farmer-Labor Party in January 2006.
-There have been no members of the IPM in the Minnesota House of Representatives.